-Bloomwell 529 Education Savings Plan (previously TD Ameritrade 529)
+Bloomwell 529 Education Savings Plan

 Participant accounts can be set up directly with Bloomwell and participants are offered similar investment options as those offered to participants with the NEST direct and advisor accounts.
 The account can be invested in the following investment options.